Techcable/mathicsd/README.md

 ## Licensing
 [Mathics](https://mathics.org/) is free-software, licensed under the GPLv3 ([Wikipedia page](https://en.wikipedia.org/wiki/GNU_General_Public_License)).

-`mathicsd` is a third-party project, licensed under the [MIT license](./LICENSE.md).
+`mathicsd` is a third-party project.
+It is also licensed under the GPLv3.
+See [the license file](./LICENSE.md) for more details).

-NOTE: If you are developing software that uses `mathicsd` internally, you are still bound (indirectly) by the terms of the GPLv3.
-You cannot use `mathicsd` to get around GPL-compatibility.

 ## Memory usage
 The `mathicsd` process itself requires like 12MB.
 That's like a 5-10% overhead (not much.)